Base

 filter : (T<A> ~ Collection, A -> Bool) -> T<A> ~ Collection filter(collection, f)

-for each element in collection
+Calls f for each element in collection, returning a new collection

-that only contains the elements for which f
+that only contains the elements for which f returns true.

-is a list, the returned collection maintains the order of
+If collection is a list, the returned collection maintains the order of

-is a set or map, the
+elements in the original collection.
+If collection is a set or map, the

 order is undefined.

-should accept an argument of
+If collection is of type Map<K, V>, f should accept an argument of

-, representing a key-value pair.
+type (K, V), representing a key-value pair.

 assert filter(["cat", "dog", "mouse"], |a| a < "lion") == ["cat", "dog"] assert filter([], |a| a < "lion") == [] assert filter(#["cat", "dog", "mouse"], |a| a < "lion") == #["cat", "dog"] assert filter(#[], |a| a < "lion") == #[] let m = { "cat" => @cat, "dog" => @dog, "mouse" => @mouse } assert filter(m, |(k, v)| k < "lion" && v == @dog) == { "dog" => @dog } assert filter({}, |(k, v)| k < "lion" && v == @dog) == {}